Skip to main content

 Secondly, I personally find young instructors to be less intimidating.
 In my experience, older instructors are more critical of their students’ mistakes than their younger counterparts.
 This may cause students to be apprehensive, and as a result, they may be reluctant to ask doubts in class—which in the long run will affect their learning process.

+Q.1.
 Some companies have rules that forbid employees from using personal cell phones during working hours.
 Do you think this is a good idea?
 Why or why not?
 Use specific reasons and examples to support your answer.
+Q.2.
+Nowadays, some people use extreme methods, including surgery, to change their appearance.
+They do this because they want to look more attractive.
+Do you think this is a good idea?
+Support your answer with details and examples.

 I don’t think it is a good idea for companies to prohibit employees from using their phones during business hours, because of two reasons.